ZHzhang01/General_regression_interference/README.md

 | **Empirical coverage probability**| 0.952 | 0.959 | 0.961 | 0.959 | 0.957            | 0.961            | 0.960 | 0.952             | 0.024     | 0.958 | 0.958             | 0.134     |

 **Table 1**: Simulation results: network size $n=3000\left(b_n=3\right) . \tau=0.934$ for the linear-in-means setting and $\tau=0.193$ for the nonlinear contagion setting.

+## The original experimental result:

+## The original counterfactual result: